 The Gateway Server maintains connections with gateways supporting the Basic Station, UDP, MQTT and gRPC protocols.
 It forwards uplink traffic to Network Servers directly or indirectly, and schedules downlink traffic on gateways.

 Gateways can connect to Gateway Servers over multiple protocols.
+See Networking.

 Basic Station Protocol